-So when my husband and I began having big blow ups once or twice a year I felt ashamed of our arguments.
+So whenever my husband and I experienced big blow ups I felt ashamed of our arguments.
 Those fights were nothing like the happily-ever-after stories I dreamed about when I was a child.

 We fought and still fight, about extended family members, like my parents used to do when I was a child.
 We argue about nosy relatives who cause drama and like to voice their unwanted opinions, but we fight about other things too.

 At the beginning of our marriage, my husband would huff upstairs after a fight, pull the covers over himself, and begin snoring.
 This drove me batty.
 My parents taught me never to go to sleep angry, but my husband was never taught that same lesson.
 His parents can go days without talking to one another.

 I could never understand how he fell asleep after an argument.
 As I listened to his heavy breathing I tossed and turned for hours.

 “Would we get divorced?
 Should we get divorced?”
 I wondered as I rewound the argument like an old VHS tape.
 What did he say?
 What did I say?
 Why couldn’t we resolve the fight?
 Why did we rehash the same issues over and over?